Cat Vaccinations: Essential Shots & What to Expect

 Core vaccines are typically recommended for all felines—indoor cats and outdoor cats—Eddy says.
 Here's a breakdown of which vaccines are considered core and what they guard your cat against:

 Rabies is a zoonotic disease, meaning it can be passed to humans.
-It’s most often transmitted by the bite of an infected animal.
+It's most often transmitted by the bite of an infected animal.
 The AVMA notes that the disease is almost always fatal once outward signs appear (for example, aggressive behavior, seizures, excessive drooling), as there are no treatment options at this point.
+Rabies vaccination is required by law in most of the United States.

 Feline Viral Rhinotracheitis Vaccine